-I recently received a call from a woman who was injured when she backed out of a parking spot.
-She asked whether she or who it at fault for a parking lot accident?
-The answer is it depends of course.
+I recently received a call from a woman who was injured when she was reversing out of a parking spot.
+She asked us whether who is at fault for a parking lot accident?
+The answer to that question is that it depends on the series of events that took place.
 If you were injured in a parking lot accident, call today for a free consultation at 847-305-4105.

 She filed a claim against the defendant’s insurance but her claim was denied.
 She alleged that the other party was at fault for the parking lot accident.
-She called asking whether we would represent her for injuries suffered in the accident.
+She called us asking whether we would represent her for the injuries that she suffered in the accident.

-However, parking lot accidents are unique because unlike most of the accidents I see, one of the parties in a parking lot accident is usually backing out of a parking space when the accident occurs.
+However, parking lot accidents are unique because unlike most of the accidents I see, one of the parties involved in a parking lot accident are usually backing out of a parking space when the accident occurs.

 There are exceptions of course.
 If you can demonstrate that the other party was speeding or driving recklessly, you could argue that the other party was at least comparatively negligent for the accident.